How to Calculate Diameter of a Binary Tree (Naïve vs Optimized Approach Explained)

 Conclusion:

-In the end, we can say it is very important to know about the “Diameter Of Binary Tree”.
+In the end, we can say it is very important to know about the “Diameter of a Binary Tree”.

 Takeaways: